-You thought of an idea for a start-up; you started to build a cool technology product; you might have even started a company and launched a product.
+You thought of an idea for a startup; you started to build an incredible technology product; you might have even started a company and launched a product.
 Indeed, at one point or another, you began to deal with one of the most burdensome, frustrating, unclear, and unregulated processes, with amounts of disinformation that can drive even the supercomputers crazy.
-Yet, it is one of the fundamental and essential processes for building a technological start-up -- the start-up investment fundraising process.
+Yet, it is one of the fundamental and essential processes for building a technological startup -- the startup investment fundraising process.

-In this tutorial, I will try to simplify and clarify the process of fundraising for a technology start-up, with an emphasis on the seed investment phase.
-This will be through providing a practical approach and working method with which you can start or continue your fundraising process with methodology and tools that will make your life a lot easier.
+In this tutorial, I will try to simplify and clarify the process of fundraising for a technology startup, with an emphasis on the seed investment phase.
+This will be through providing a practical approach and working method to start or continue your fundraising process with methodology and tools that will make your life a lot easier.
 Guaranteed!

 Table of Contents